Skip to main content

 What should I expect when we first begin?

-A detailed learning plan will be made and with parents and school to suggest any useful classroom modifications, academic scaffolding, behavioral strategies for home and school, and a list of current strengths and academic weaknesses.
-Letters can be written and interviews or meetings are regularly held with other professionals involved in the treatment alliance.
+A detailed learning plan will be made and shared with parents / school to suggest any useful classroom modifications, academic scaffolding, behavioral strategies, and to offer a list of current strengths and academic weaknesses.
+This is also when referrals might be made to other allied professionals, such as occupational therapy, vision, speech and language, or psychology.

 Who do you normally work with?